 Articles

-When Lineouts Go Bad Posted about 12 years ago
+When Lineouts Go Bad Posted over 12 years ago

 Watch a team whose lineout implodes.
 It happens fast and it happens early.
 Panic then sets in.
 The team doesn’t know what to do.
 Has the oppo broken our code?
 Has our hooker got a broken arm today?
 Where should we throw to next?